inofix/ch-inofix-newsletter/README.md

 1. Build and test integration: `gradle build`

 ## Testing
-* Testresults can be found at <a href="https://travis-ci.org/inofix/ch-inofix-newsletter/builds" target="_blank">https://travis-ci.org/inofix/ch-inofix-newsletter/builds</a>
+* Testresults can be found at https://travis-ci.org/inofix/ch-inofix-newsletter/builds